 Transitioning from subsistence farming to commercial agriculture is a key pathway to achieving agricultural transformation.
 In Rwanda, MRR Innovation Lab researchers are connecting maize farmer cooperatives with food processors through the WFP Farm to Market Alliance (FtMA) program to provide a stable market for high-quality maize.
 This connection to markets could increase farmers’ investments in quality- and productivity-enhancing inputs, and profits.
 Value-chain actors also benefit from these linkages as they get access to a consistent supply of high-quality maize.

-One of the main challenges keeping farmers from tapping into commercial value chains is that smallholders’ output often does not meet required quality standards.
-Farmers typically hand-shell maize kernels and dry them on plastic tarpaulins outside the home, increasing the risk of contamination.
+One of the main challenges keeping farmers from tapping into commercial value chains is that smallholder farmer output often does not meet required quality standards.
+Farmers typically hand-shell maize kernels and dry them on plastic tarpaulins outside their homes, increasing the risk of contamination.

 The project also relates to gender as an important cross-cutting issue.
 According to the Rwanda Integrated Household Living Conditions Survey 4 (EICV4) by the National Institute of Statistics of Rwanda, 70 percent of female-headed households in Rwanda depend on agriculture as their primary source of livelihood.
 More than half cultivate a plot of less than 0.3 ha compared to 40 percent for men, and only 25 percent use fertilizer compared to 40 percent for men.
-Measuring impacts separately for men and women will provide important insights on the gender-related impacts of linking farmers groups to value chains.
+Measuring impacts separately for men and women will provide important insights into the gender-related impacts of linking farmers’ groups to value chains.